 Instead of sweet potato pie this Thanksgiving, try these Purple Sweet Potato Cheesecake Bars!
 Not only are they a conversation starter, but they’re also vegan, gluten free and delicious.

-The crust is made with crushed cinnamon cookies, pecans, cashew butter, maple syrup, a bit of vanilla & sea salt (good enough to eat on its own!), while the filling is pretty traditional for a vegan cheesecake – a cashew base with mashed, steamed purple sweet potatoes.
+The crust is super simple but doesn’t lack any buttery pastry flavor.
+The ingredients are crushed cinnamon cookies, pecans, cashew butter, maple syrup, a bit of vanilla & sea salt (good enough to eat on its own!).
+The vegan filling for these cheesecake bars is pretty traditional.
+We added beautiful mashed, steamed purple sweet potatoes to a base of soaked cashews.
+The result is a soft and velvety cheesecake so good you won’t miss the dairy.
 To top these off, we couldn’t help but add a layer of chocolate ganache.

-These are a perfect make-ahead dessert.
-Make them up to a week before eating, slice and store in an airtight container in the freezer, with each slice separated by parchment paper to prevent sticking.
-Remove from freezer about one hour before serving so they have time to thaw.
-If making a day or a few hours ahead of time, you can simply store in the refrigerator and remove right before serving.Print
+These cheesecake bars are a perfect make-ahead dessert.
+They will last up to a week in an airtight container in the freezer.
+It’s best to slice them before storing, as they can be tough to get through with a knife when frozen.
+We also recommend storing them with a piece of parchment paper between each bar to prevent sticking.
+Remove them from your freezer about one hour before serving so they have time to thaw.
+If you’re on a shorter time frame, the fridge also works for storing!
+Simply keep the bars in the refrigerator for a few hours, or up to a day, and remove right before serving.Print

 Purple sweet potatoes give this delicious vegan dessert its vibrant hue and you certainly can’t go wrong with a layer of chocolate ganache.